MS&AD Insurance Group (OTCMKTS:MSADY) Releases FY 2022 Earnings Guidance

-MS&AD Insurance Group (OTCMKTS:MSADY) issued an update on its FY 2022 earnings guidance on Friday morning.
-The company provided EPS guidance of $3.760-$3.760 for the period.
+MS&AD Insurance Group (OTCMKTS:MSADY) updated its FY 2022 earnings guidance on Friday.
+The company provided earnings per share guidance of $3.760-$3.760 for the period.
 The company issued revenue guidance of -.

-MS&AD Insurance Group (OTCMKTS:MSADY) last posted its quarterly earnings results on Thursday, May 20th.
+MS&AD Insurance Group (OTCMKTS:MSADY) last announced its quarterly earnings results on Thursday, May 20th.
 The insurance provider reported $0.67 earnings per share (EPS) for the quarter.
-The business had revenue of $8.69 billion for the quarter.
-Sell-side analysts forecast that MS&AD Insurance Group will post 2.22 earnings per share for the current fiscal year.
+The firm had revenue of $8.69 billion during the quarter.
+As a group, research analysts predict that MS&AD Insurance Group will post 1.88 earnings per share for the current year.

 About MS&AD Insurance Group